chintudora/chintu/3dprinter.md

 Slide the cartridge back into the machine.The printer will automatically ask if you want to load the filament and just pressing OK is all we have to do.
 ![fabzero](img/3d.jpg)
 ![fabzero](img/3d2.jpg)
+# Using FREECAD SOFTWARE:

+Using freecad software, we can customize and make our 3D Model as per requirement.